Burning of the Parliament Buildings in Montreal

-Many key leaders of the Rebellions would play focal roles in the development of the political and philosophical foundations for an independent Canada, something achieved on July 1, 1867.
-The Rebellion Losses Bill was intended to both offer amnesty to former rebels (permitting them to return to Canada) and an indemnity to individuals who had suffered financial losses as a consequence of the rebellions.
-Lord Durham had granted an amnesty to those involved in the first Rebellion but not to those in the Second Rebellion.
-Despite an amendment stating that only those that had not pleaded guilty or been found guilty of high treason would receive compensation, the bill was decried as amounting to "paying the rebels" by the opposition.
-The bill was eventually passed by the majority of those sitting in the Legislative Assembly, but it remained unpopular with most of the population of Canada East and West.
-Those in Montreal decided to use violence to demonstrate their opposition.
+Many leaders of the Rebellions later played focal roles in the development of the political and philosophical foundations for an independent Canada, something achieved on July 1, 1867.
+The Rebellion Losses Bill was intended as amnesty to former rebels (permitting them to return to Canada) and indemnity to people financially hurt by the rebellions.
+Lord Durham had granted an amnesty to those involved in the first rebellion only.
+Despite an amendment stating that only those that had not pleaded guilty or been found guilty of high treason would receive compensation, the bill was decried by its opponents as amounting to "paying the rebels".
+The bill was eventually passed by the majority of those sitting in the Legislative Assembly, but it remained unpopular with much of the population of Canada East and West.
+Those in Montreal used violence to demonstrate their opposition.
 It is the only time in the history of the British Empire and Commonwealth that citizens burned down their Parliamentary Buildings in protest.
-The Parliament buildings were destroyed by the fire, and a consequent collection of historical records kept in the parliamentary library was lost.
+The fire destroyed Parliament buildings and an important collection of historical records kept in the parliamentary library.

 Despite the tense situation and the actions committed by the mob, Lafontaine proceeded cautiously, fought off armed rioters who had shot through his window, and maintained restraint and resolve in his actions.
-Jailed members of the mob were released on bail soon after their arrest and a force of special constables established to keep the peace.
-Though there was public concern this might be a crushing blow to the reform movement, Lafontaine persevered despite the opposition, and would continue in his role developing the tenets of Canadian federalism – "peace, order, and good government".
-Within a decade public opinion had shifted overwhelmingly in the development of a sovereign Canada.
+Jailed members of the mob were released on bail soon after their arrest.
+A force of special constables was established to keep the peace.
+Though there was public concern this might be a crushing blow to the reform movement, Lafontaine persevered despite the opposition, and continued to develop the tenets of Canadian federalism – "peace, order, and good government".
+Within a decade, public opinion had shifted overwhelmingly toward the development of a sovereign Canada.

+Background

 Parliament moved to Montreal

 The Province of Canada (or United Canada) was born out of the legislative union of the provinces of Upper Canada (Ontario) and Lower Canada (Quebec) in February 1841.
 In 1844, its capital was moved from Kingston, in Canada West (formerly Upper Canada), to Montreal, in Canada East (formerly Lower Canada).
 St. Anne's Market, located where Place d'Youville stands today, was renovated by architect John Ostell to host the provincial parliament.
 As part of the moving of the capital, all books in the two parliamentary libraries, as well as those of the Legislative Assembly and the Legislative Council were transported by boat on the St. Lawrence.

 General elections were held in October 1844.
 The Tory party won a majority and Governor Metcalfe had its principal spokesmen enter the Executive Council.
 The first session of the second parliament opened on November 28 of the same year.